Why Adversarial Reprogramming Works, When It Fails, and How to Tell the Difference: Experimental Analysis

-\myparagraph{Performance Metrics.} We consider different metrics to evaluate the performance of reprogramming along with the underlying factors affecting its success, evaluated on a separate set of $1,000$ samples randomly drawn from the target-domain test set.
-In particular, in addition to reprogramming accuracy (RA), we consider: domain alignment (DA), evaluated as the accuracy of the model on the target-domain samples padded with zeros (\ie, before optimizing the adversarial program $\vct \delta$); and gradient alignment (Eq.~\ref{eq:r}) before ($r_0$) and after ($r_N$) reprogramming, \ie, during the first and the last iteration of Algorithm~\ref{alg:reprogramming}.
+\myparagraph{Performance Metrics.} We consider different metrics to evaluate the performance of reprogramming along with the underlying factors affecting its success.
+In particular, we consider three metrics: \begin{itemize} \item \textit{reprogramming accuracy (RA)}, \ie the ratio of samples of the target-domain dataset correctly classified after the application of the adversarial program.
+A higher RA means that the adversarial program is more effective in repurposing the model, thus the higher, the better; \item \textit{domain alignment (DA)}, evaluated as the model's accuracy on the target-domain samples padded with zeros, \ie, before optimizing the adversarial program $\vct \delta$.
+A higher DA means that the first term of Eq.~\ref{eq:linearized-reprogramming-loss} is low, which means that the unperturbed samples from the target domain are already consistently assigned to the desired source-domain classes with high probability.
+Thus, even small perturbations may provide high reprogramming accuracy. \item \textit{gradient alignment (Eq.~\ref{eq:r}) before ($r_0$) and after ($r_N$) reprogramming}, \ie, after, respectively, the first and the last iteration of Algorithm~\ref{alg:reprogramming}.
+Accordingly to our analysis, the gradient alignment helps perform reprogramming; thus, it is better when it is high.
+(Intuitively, if the perturbations that should be applied to each sample to reprogram the model are aligned, finding a single universal perturbation to reprogram the model is easier). \end{itemize}